For the purposes of the present document, the following terms apply:

 “Bob’s vehicle’s speed is 40 km/h” can be represented by an NGSI-LD Property, whose name is “speed”, and which characterizes an NGSI-LD Entity, whose NGSI-LD Type is “Vehicle” .
 Such a name can be expanded to a fully qualified name in the form of a URI , for instance “http://example.org/Vehicle” or “http://example.org/speed” .

-NGSI-LD Query: collection of criteria used to select a sub-set of NGSI-LD Entities, matching the criteria
+NGSI-LD Query: collection of criteria used to select a sub-set of NGSI-LD Elements, matching the criteria

 NGSI-LD Registry API: part of the NGSI-LD API that is implemented by the Context Registry, including operations for registering Context Sources and managing Context Source Registrations (CSRs), operations for retrieving and discovering CSRs, and operations for subscribing to CSRs and receiving notifications